Major in Spanish

 Minor in Spanish for Business

 The Spanish Business Minor requires the completion of 15 semester hours is required for this minor.
-Students must complete 5 courses: advanced grammar, intermediate Spanish composition, business culture and communication I and II, and Latin American culture in a business context.
+Students must complete 5 courses.

 Minor in Portuguese

 A Portuguese Minor requires that students complete 12 semester hours.
-Two orientation courses are required (advanced grammar, reading and listening, or conversation and composition AND introduction to the study of literatures and culture) followed by at least one course in advanced language/linguistics and one in literature and culture.
+Two orientation courses are required, followed by at least two courses in advanced language/linguistics and Portuguese literatures and cultures.

 Minor in Andean and Amazonian Studies